sabpdo/portfolio-sabpdo/docs/blogs/blog3.md

 __Fitt's Law__:

 Spotify’s current design positions elements closer together than in previous iterations (which is good according to Fitt's law).
-While this compact layout may seem like an efficient use of space, it has ironically led to notable user dissatisfaction.
+While this compact layout may seem like an efficient use of space, it has ironically led to a lot of user dissatisfaction (source: https://www.reddit.com/r/truespotify/comments/1375hkm/new_spotify_desktop_ui_on_both_windows_and_macos/).
 This stems from the delicate balance between optimizing space and maintaining functionality, particularly when it comes to the Library sidebar and the usability of buttons on mobile devices.

 __Gestalt grouping__